 Dysmelia is a congenital deformity of one or more limbs.
-In principle, a distinction is made between transverse and longitudinal limb defects – depending on the localization and anatomical appearance.
+Depending on the localization and anatomical appearance, a distinction is made between transverse and longitudinal limb defects.

-Transverse dysmelias are limb deformities in which parts of the extremes are not placed or constricted in the transverse plane (i.e. horizontally to the longitudinal axis of the body).
+Transverse dysmelias are limb deformities in which parts of the extremities do not form or are constricted in the transverse plane (i.e. horizontally to the longitudinal axis of the body) by the umbilical cord.

 This device compensates for the leg length deficit and provides corrective support.